officialcjunior/officialcjunior.github.io/content/blog/2021-8-13-gsoc-final.md

   <addressUnitBits>8</addressUnitBits>
 ```

-This is a very big document with lots of information such as details about peripherals
+This is a very big document with lots of information about peripherals, registers
-and registers:
+and much more:

 ```xml
 <register>